reactjstampabay/rehacked-spa-basics/README.md

 1. `firebase login` - a browser will open to authenticate with Google

-1. `firebase init` - select **Hosting**, hit spacebar next to **Database** to de-select 1.1.
-Type `build` for your public directory
+1. `firebase init` - select **Hosting**, hit spacebar next to **Database** to de-select
+  - `build` for your public directory
-1.1.
-Type `Y` for SPA
+  - `Y` for SPA
-1.1.
-Select your newly created project on Firebase
+  - Select your newly created project on Firebase

 1. `firebase deploy`